List of M jak miłość characters: Olszewski family

 Agnieszka Olszewska (Magdalena Walach) is a public prosecutor and former fiancée of Tomasz Chodakowski.
 She was born in 1978 in Szczecin.
 She met Chodakowski at a secondary school in Szczecin.
 They were even engaged but she decided to split with him.
 Agnieszka came to Warsaw as a widowed woman and met Chodakowski again.
 She was in love triangle with his wife, Małgorzata Chodakowska.
 In 2011 she fell pregnant after a one-night stand with Andrzej Budzyński, but later miscarried.
-On February 23, 2016, her daughter Helena Chodakowska was born.
+On 23 February 2016, her daughter Helena Chodakowska was born.
 In September 2017 Tomasz Chodakowski died.
 In April 2020 Agnieszka and her daughter moved to Szczecin.

 Rogowski family

-Artur Rogowski (Robert Moskwa) is a senior of Rogowski family.
-He was born in 1969.
-He is a doctor.
-Rogowski has been in love with Maria Zduńska for many years and started dating her after the death of her first husband.
-They married in 2008 during their long stay in Oslo, Norway.
-On November 3, 2009, their daughter Barbara was born.
-Rogowski had a romance with Teresa Drawicz and it let to his divorce from Maria in 2015.
-They later reconciled and married for a second time on November 26, 2018.
-Since then they live in Grabina.
+Artur Rogowski (born 8 August 1967, Robert Moskwa) is a senior of Rogowski family.
+He is married to Maria Mostowiak (2008-2015, 2018-) and has two children: Agnes Rotke and Barbara Rogowska (born 2009).
+He studied medicine in Warsaw and Hamburg.
+In 2025 Artur learnt that he had another daughter, Agnes Rotke, from his relationship with German student, Elsa Meyer.
+He is a doctor and owns a medical clinic in Lipnica.
+Since 2018, he lives in Grabina with his wife, daughter and mother-in-law.

+Agnes Rotke (Amanda Mincewicz) is a daughter of Artur Rogowski and his then partner, Elsa Meyer.
+After the death of her mother in 2025 she came to Grabina to meet her biological father and inform him that she was his daughter.
+She is a doctor and workes at her father's medical clinic in Lipnica since 2026.
+Since 2026, she lives in Grabina with her father and his family.

-Barbara Rogowska, nicknamed Basia, is a daughter of Artur Rogowski and his wife, Maria Rogowska.
-She was born on 3 November 2009 at her parents' home in Gródek and was delivered by her father.
-Basia was transported to a hospital and kidnapped by Aleksander Gałązka, who fanatically loved Maria Rogowska.
-A child was saved by her maternal grandmother, Barbara Mostowiak, and named in her honour.
+Barbara Rogowska (born 3 November 2009 in Gródek, Karina Woźniak) is a daughter of Artur Rogowski and his wife, Maria Mostowiak.
+After the birth, she was kidnapped by Aleksander Radoszy, a man who was obsessed with her mother.
+She was saved by her grandmother, Barbara Mostowiak, and named after her.
+Since 2018, she lives i Grabina with her family.

-Agata Rogowska (Katarzyna Kwiatowska) is a sister of Artur Rogowski.
+Agata Rogowska (Katarzyna Kwiatkowska) is a sister of Artur Rogowski.
 She is a doctor.
 She was married and lived in Norway for many years.
 Then she divorced her husband and came back to Poland.
 She started her work in Lipnica with her brother and sister-in-law.
 She was dating Artur Werner.